kumu/docs/guides/layouts/fixed.md

 # Fixed layout

 With the fixed layout, you position everything manually.
-Just drag an element to change its location or drag a connection to change its curvature.
+Just click and drag an element to change its location, or click and drag a connection to change its curvature.
+If you want to change the starting point of a connection (to make it start from another element), click on the starting point of the connection and drag it over to another element.
+The same steps can be used to change the ending point of a connection.

+If you're building a fixed map with [Sketch Mode](/getting-started/overview.md#sketch-mode), you can hold the `Alt` key on your keyboard, then click and drag elements and connections to move them.

+**Good to know:** The [system templates](https://docs.kumu.io/guides/templates.html#system-template) are set to a fixed layout by default.

-To change to a fixed layout:
+## Changing from force-directed to fixed layout:

-1. Click on the settings button <i class="fa fa-sliders"></i> on the right side of the map
+1. Click on the Settings icon <i class="fa fa-sliders"></i> on the right side of the map
-2. Choose "settings"
+1. Click **MORE OPTIONS** and select **Customize defaults**
-3. Scroll down to the map settings section to change "Default element behavior" to "fixed"
+1. Scroll down to the **General settings** section to change the "Layout" to "off"

-If you were previously using a floating layout, you may need to pin all the existing elements in place.
-You can do this by pressing `A` on your keyboard to select all, and then by clicking the pin button in the lower right of the element profile or pressing `P` on your keyboard.
+1. In the same section, change "Default element behavior" to "fixed"

 If you would rather do this in the [Advanced Editor](https://docs.kumu.io/overview/basic-vs-advanced-editor.html#advanced-editor), here is the code you can use to switch to a fixed layout: